NZiozis/backgammon-timer-pwa/README.md

 - [X] Buy me a coffee
 - [X] Do an observe for match parameters changing the UI too.
   - DO NOT USE FOR BINDING ON CLICK
+- [ ] Save gameState at intervals so accidental refresh doesn't lose data
 - [ ] Style pass
     - [ ] Improve the PWA app icon
-- [ ] Save gameState at intervals so accidental refresh doesn't lose data
+    - [ ] Make the UI look better in general

 ## TODO Later
 - [ ] Some sort of undo
 - [ ] Work for larger/landscape screens
+- [ ] Different penalties for running out the clock

 ## NOTES
 - The default assumes that the app is being viewed in portrait mode